-BWI Marshall works in close partnership with the Transportation Security Administration (TSA) to ensure safe travel for all travelers.
-In June 2010, the Advanced Imaging Technology, or AIT devices, became the primary passenger screening tool used by the TSA throughout much of BWI Marshall Airport.
+BWI Marshall works in close partnership with the Transportation Security Administration (TSA) to ensure safe travel for all BWI Marshall passengers.
+In June 2010, the Advanced Imaging Technology or AIT machines became the primary screening tool in use at BWI Marshall’s Concourses A, B and D.

-To use the AIT machine, a passenger walks into the imaging portal.
-Once inside, they will be asked to stand in different positions and remain still for just a few moments while the machine scans the traveler.
+To use the AIT machine a passenger walks into the imaging portal.
+Once inside, they will be asked to stand in different positions and remain still for just a few moments while the machine creates an image of the passenger.
 Once complete, the passenger will exit the opposite side of the portal.

 The AIT screening is optional for all passengers.
 Passengers who do not wish to utilize this screening will receive an equal level of screening, including a physical pat-down.

 AIT machines were first installed at BWI Marshall in April of 2008 and prior to June 2010 had been used for secondary security screening.